Marcello Lippi: Club career

-Born in Viareggio, in northern Tuscany, Lippi began his professional career as a defender in 1969, in the role of sweeper.
+Born on 12 April 1948 in Viareggio, in northern Tuscany, Lippi began his professional career as a defender in 1969, in the role of sweeper.
 He spent most of his playing years with Sampdoria, where he played consecutively from 1969 to 1978, except for a year on loan at Savona.
 In 1979, he joined Pistoiese, being part of the Arancionis promotion to Serie A. He finished his playing career with Lucchese.

 Coaching career

 Early career

 Lippi retired from active football in 1982, at the age of 34, to pursue a coaching career.
 Despite never having played for Italy at senior level, Lippi gained experience playing in his country's top flight as a central defender for Sampdoria.
 His rise to the top of the managerial tree also began at the Genoese club, where he started as a youth-team coach.
 After various stints in Italy's lower divisions, he became a head coach in Serie A in 1989 with Cesena.
 Lippi then moved on to Lucchese and Atalanta.
 The turning point for Lippi came in the 1993–94 season when he led Napoli to a place in the UEFA Cup.